 You need to give us information about the child’s disabilities and why they cannot share a bedroom.
 Your child must get either the middle or high rate of the care component of Disability Living Allowance.

-- Daily Living Component of Personal Independence Payments
+• the Daily Living Component of Personal Independence Payments, or

 Foster carers

-If you are an approved foster carer affected by the size restrictions, you will be allowed one extra bedroom when your Housing Benefit is worked out.
-This will also apply between placements, so long as you have fostered a child, or become an approved foster carer, in the last 12 months.
+If you are an approved foster carer affected by the bedroom tax, you will be allowed 1 extra bedroom when your Housing Benefit is worked out.
+This will also apply between placements, as long as you have fostered a child, or become an approved foster carer, in the last 12 months.

 They must have previously lived with you as an adult, and must intend to return to live in your home.